Gexff/dungeon-raider/README.md

 The repo includes a compiled version of the game.
 It is FinalProject/FinalProject.jar.
 In order for the media assets to load, the PNG and WAV folders must be in the same directory as the JAR.

+The art assets don't look very pleasing because I made them all myself.

+The sound effects were generatted with SFXR.

 # Screenshots
 ![Image of the main menu](readme-images/main-menu.PNG)
 ![Image of general gameplay](readme-images/gameplay.PNG)